 Yes the flash is pointed straight up and the Scoop throws the light forward and outward.

 When I do a wedding we use the Scoop for everything except available light shots.
-When we set up our stands for the formals we shoot through umbrellas or scrims, but still with the Scoops on our speedlights.
+When we set up for the formals we shoot with two speed lights on stands with Super-Scoop 3s attached.